FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 #. push changes to a repository using hg push,
 #. check the changesets in a repository after last pull, using hg incoming,
 #. pull changes from a repository using hg pull ,
+#. update the working directory, using hg update,
+#. merge two heads, using hg merge,
+#. and resolve conflicts using hg resolve.

+..
+L46

+{{{Show the slide 'Evaluation'}}}

+..
+R46

+Here are some self assessment questions for you to solve
+ 1. Mention the easiest way to get started on sharing your repository by providing a web interface
+ #..
+Suppose Joey and Melissa have made simultaneous changes to the same file in their own systems.
+Would the output of hg parents before and after if one of them pulls in the changes and merges with it?
+ #.
+What are the commands involved in the process of merging changes?

+..
+L47

+{{{ Show Solution of self assessment questions on slide }}}

+..
+R47
+And the answers,
+ 1. hg serve
+ #.
+No, whenever we've done a merge, hg parents will display two parents until we hg commit the results of the merge.
+ #. hg pull, hg merge, 	hg commit -m "Merged Remote changes"

+..
+L48

+{{{Show the slide 'Additional Reading'}}}

+..
+R48

+It is strongly recommended that you to go through the following topics, once you are comfortable with using Mercurial on a day-to-day basis.
+ 1. .hgignore
+ #. hg rollback
+ #. hg bisect
+ #. hg backout

+..
+L49

+{{{ Show the Thank you slide }}}

+..
+R49

+Hope you have enjoyed this tutorial and found it useful.
+Feel free to play around with Mercurial and read the documentation given by hg help command.
+When you are ready to move on, please proceed to the third tutorial on 'Version Control using Hg'

+Thank you!